dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 The Login dialog image can be seen in the Join section above.

 After clicking on Login, you can enter the username or email and password to login to EasyEDA.
-If you use a private device, you can check **Remember Me**, so you don’t need to login again each time you open EasyEDA.
+If you use a private device, you can check **Remember Me**, so you don't need to login again each time you open EasyEDA.

 Alternatively, if you have a Google or Tencent QQ account, you can login in using [http://en.wikipedia.org/wiki/OpenID](http://en.wikipedia.org/wiki/OpenID); it is safe and easy.